 His last main role was in the Munich court orchestra, where we sat for almost 30 years.

-Keeping it in the family, the next clarinettist on our list is Carl Baermann who was the son of Heinrich Baermann.
+Keeping it in the family, the next clarinetist on our list is Carl Baermann, who was the son of Heinrich Baermann.

 In 1834, Heinrich retired from the Munich court orchestra, and Carl succeeded him as principal clarinetist.